 Methodology

-Reviewed by The Points Standard editorial team · Last reviewed 2026-07-07 · See our Editorial Policy for who writes and reviews this.
+Reviewed by The Points Standard · Data last reviewed 2026-08-10 · See our Editorial Policy for who writes and reviews this.

 ComponentWeightWhat we measure

-Ongoing value20%What the card returns in year two and beyond: earn rates on realistic spend, recurring credits actually used, minus the fee.
-This is the number that decides whether a card survives renewal.
+Ongoing value20%What the card returns in year two and beyond: earn rates on realistic spend plus cash-like recurring credits actually used, minus the fee.
+Insurance, lounge access, and status benefits stay out of this component so they are not counted again here and under perks.

 Flexibility15%How many good ways there are to use the points: transfer partners, fixed-value floors, expiry rules, and whether value survives program changes.

-Perk usability15%Perks scored by realistic usage, not brochure value.
+Perk usability15%Non-cash benefits scored by realistic usage, not brochure value.
 A lounge pass you'll use twice is worth two visits, not 'up to $800 in value.'
+Cash-like credits already counted under ongoing value do not score again here.

 Low friction10%Acceptance coverage, caps and exclusions, bonus tracking burden, and how much homework the card demands.
 Higher score = less friction.